18F/development-guide/_pages/security.md

 * How will we know if there is a data leak?
 * What will happen if there is a data breach?
 * What is our escalation policy when things go wrong?

+If the project requires an [ATO](https://atos.open-control.org/) (or has one already), some of these topics may be explicitly covered in that process.
+Even if an ATO is not required, these are still important questions to ask.

 ### When starting work on an existing system